manfangllc/hatchtrack-peep-fw/README.md

 undefined behavior will occur if certificates are shared for multiple Peeps.
 When obtained from Amazon, the file will normally be named in the form of `*-private.pem.key`.

+If these files are present a python script is provided by the ESP-IDF that will generate an NVS image that can be programmed to the device seperately from the application image:

+   python ./esp-idf/components/nvs_flash/nvs_partition_generator/nvs_partition_gen.py --input certificates.csv --output ./build/nvs_certs.bin --size 16384

+This will create a file, if successful, called "nvs_certs.bin" in the build directory that can then be programmed to a specific flash partition.

+To flash this built certificate image to the correct partition run the following command:

+   python ./esp-idf/components/esptool_py/esptool/esptool.py --port <ESPPORT> --chip esp32 write_flash 0x10000 build/nvs_certs.bin

+The above two python commands to generate the nvs binary file and to flash it have been automated via a makefile rule.
+Two perform both operations perform the following in the project root:

+   make cert_flash

 ### Compilation